Frequently Asked Questions:

 Is it safe?

 It's as safe as it can be.
-All sports are dangerous and being on the water is an added complication.
-We do everything we can to mitigate these dangers, but we do require a standard liability waiver.
+All sports are dangerous though, and being on the water is an added complication.
+We do everything we can to mitigate these dangers.
+A standard liability waiver is required.

 Is JYSailing a 501(c)(3)?